 Greenan Castle is a 16th century tower house, around 2.5 miles south-west of Ayr in South Ayrshire, Scotland

 The surname Greenom was first found in Somerset, where Simon de Gryndham was listed in the Assize Rolls for 1268.

 The Hundredorum Rolls of 1273 list Ralph de Greneham, Suffolk and Ralph de Grenham was also listed in Suffolk, 20 Edward I: Placita de Quo Warranto, temp.
 Edward I-III.

 Early History of the Greenom family

-Another 153 words (11 lines of text) covering the years 1273, 1540 and 1594 are included under the topic Early Greenom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Greenom research.
+Another 77 words (6 lines of text) covering the years 1273, 1535, 1594, 1535, 1559, 1564, 1567 and are included under the topic Early Greenom History in all our PDF Extended History products and printed products wherever possible.

 Greenom Spelling Variations